-Running is a great form of exercise that really works the whole body from legs to lungs and everything in between.
-Given that running seems so simple, people often underestimate the load it places on the body, which can lead to running injuries.
+Running is a great form of exercise that works the whole body from legs to lungs and everything in between.
+Given that running seems so simple, people often underestimate the load it places on the body, leading to running injuries.
 Runners at any level of fitness can experience pain or injuries and physios are well equipped to help manage and prevent injuries.
 Using hands-on treatment as well as exercise prescription and training adjustments, physios play an important role in treating running injuries.
 This article will explain common running injuries and how to avoid them so that you can keep enjoying your run.

 Common Running Injuries and How to Avoid Them